 Organize Your Time Well

 Another way to reduce stress is by organizing your time well.
-This means that you should take breaks every few hours so you don’t burn out.
-You can also use time management apps to help you stay organized and productive throughout the day.
+Take breaks every few hours so you don’t burn out.
+Use time management apps to stay organized and productive.

 Prioritize Your Goals